Welcome

 Rudi Fortson KC is an independent practising Barrister since 1976, and a Visiting Professor of Law at Queen Mary, University of London.
 He took silk in 2010.
 In 2022, he was appointed an Honorary Visiting Professor of Law at the University of Liverpool.
 He is regulated by the Bar Standards Board.
 [Note that Rudi Fortson KC does not offer professional services under the ‘direct access’ scheme.
 Any professional enquiries and instructions must be received via his chambers at 25 Bedford Row, London (which operates a regulated complaints procedure [link])].

-Fortson is noted for his work in relation to serious crime, including fraud, confiscation, asset-recovery, money-laundering, drug law.
+Fortson is noted for his work in relation to serious crime, including fraud, confiscation, asset-recovery, money-laundering, drug law, and AI-Crim.
 He has written and lectured extensively on a wide range of issues relating to the criminal law (as it applies in the UK and in the EU).
 Among other publications, he is a contributing author (two chapters) to Blackstone’s Criminal Practice, and he regularly writes for Criminal Law Review.

 Fortson served on the “Runciman” Independent Inquiry into the Misuse of Drugs Act, and he was a member of the Criminal Justice Forum for the Institute for Public Policy Research.